jarokaz/Azure_AI_Infrastructure/Labs/Lab00-Setup/readme.md

 #### Copy training data
 The data used during the workshop have been uploaded to a public Windows Storage container.
 You will need to copy it to the `data` folder you created in the previous step

-The instructor will provide you with <Storage account access key>

 ```
 azcopy \